-Combining the two faculty positions allocated by NMSU, existing recurring state funding, additional state recurring funding anticipated in FY 2010, new faculty startup funds to be provided by the NMSU College of Engineering (\$30,000 per new faculty) and by the NMSU Vice President for Research (amount to be determined), and student credit hour generated funding, the available resources will be adequate to support the graduate degree programs in aerospace engineering.
+Combining the two faculty positions allocated by NMSU, existing recurring state funding, additional state recurring funding anticipated in FY 2010, new faculty startup funds to be provided by the NMSU College of Engineering (\$30,000 per new faculty) and by the NMSU Vice President for Research ( amount to be determined), and student credit hour generated funding, the available resources will be adequate to support the graduate degree programs in aerospace engineering.

 b.
-Internal Approvals Granted: NMSU internal reviews were completed and approved prior to the Board of Regents meeting on October 30, 2008.
+Internal Approvals Granted: NMSU internal reviews are scheduled; approvals are anticipated by October 2008.